The Launiu Ward Village

 Before we get to a breakdown of each of the unique, desirable residences, know that each building has been or is being constructed with sustainability at the forefront.
 Ward Village is the United States’ largest Platinum LEED-certified neighborhood development with modern building designs curated by internationally acclaimed architects and designers.
 In fact, Architectural Digest named Ward Village the best master-planned community in America.
 Whichever condo building you choose, you will feel a sense of sustainability and community in the articulately planned Ward Village.

-There will eventually be a total 14 different residential towers in Ward Village.
-As of 9/22, Ward Village has announced only 10 residential towers.
+There will eventually be a total of 16 different residential towers in Ward Village.
+As of January of 2023, Ward Village has announced only 10 residential towers.

 The 10th and newest proposed tower as part of Ward Village is expected to be high-end and luxurious.
 Being that it's located on the front row of Pacific Ocean on Ward Ave. and Ala Moana Boulevard, the views will be unbeatable.